amjack0/amjack0/README.md

 robots which involves sensors and control along with Orocos and Robot Operating System(ROS).

+For questions and answers about ROS, here is my profile on ros.org, [Profile link](https://answers.ros.org/users/57146/amjack/)

 ## Things I deal with on the computer

 - ROS1 (currently exploring ROS2)